Tumusime14/Certificate-Manager---David/README.md

 # Certificate-Manager-David
-This is a react js project thit implements and maintain certificates data.
+This is a React JS project that implements and maintains certificate data.